jeanrp/eventfinder/README.md

 **Installing dependencies**

 ```
-$ on the root of the project do: dotnet build && dotnetrun
+$ on the root of the project do: dotnet build && dotnet run
 ```

 ```